instana/helm-charts/instana-agent/README.md

 ### v1.2.1

-* Support OpenShift 4.x: just add `--set openshift=true` to the usual settings, and off you go :-)
+* Support OpenShift 4.x: just add --set openshift=true to the usual settings, and off you go :-)
 * Restructure documentation for consistency and readability
-* Deprecation: Helm 2 is no longer supported; the minimum Helm API version is now `v2`, which will make Helm 2 refuse to process the chart.
+* Deprecation: Helm 2 is no longer supported; the minimum Helm API version is now v2, which will make Helm 2 refuse to process the chart.

 ### v1.1.10